shredthaGNAR/list-of-my-starred-repos/README.md

 * [krisu5/userstyles](https://github.com/krisu5/userstyles): UserCSS for Stylus (for AniList, DuckDuckGo, Imgur, Twitter & more)
 * [MiRO92/uYou-for-YouTube](https://github.com/MiRO92/uYou-for-YouTube): The best tweak for the YouTube app
 * [qnblackcat/uYouPlus](https://github.com/qnblackcat/uYouPlus): uYou+ is a modified version of uYou (made by @MiRO92) with additional features and mainly made for non jailbroken users!
-* [arichorn/uYouPlusExtra](https://github.com/arichorn/uYouPlusExtra): uYou+ is a modified version of uYou (made by @MiRO92) with additional features and mainly made for non jailbroken users!
+* [arichorn/uYouPlusExtra](https://github.com/arichorn/uYouPlusExtra): uYouEnhanced is a expended version of uYou+ (made by @qnblackcat) with additional features and mainly made for non jailbroken users!
 * [bchiang7/v4](https://github.com/bchiang7/v4): Fourth iteration of my personal website built with Gatsby
 * [Vallek/vallek-firefox-custom-css](https://github.com/Vallek/vallek-firefox-custom-css): Custom Firefox UI styles based on https://github.com/Aris-t2/CustomCSSforFx
 * [TeamVanced/VancedMicroG](https://github.com/TeamVanced/VancedMicroG): MicroG tweaked to work for applications such as Vanced.